 Scaled Agile Framework works for enterprises supporting distributed and large teams that build complex software.
 SAFe lets organizations embrace disruptive innovation by guiding your way to successful execution in a quick and organized manner.

-The business results of adopting Scaled Agile Framework for enterprises include:
+The business results of adopting the Scaled Agile Framework for enterprises include

 The SAFe model takes inspiration from Agile development practices, lean product development, and system thinking.
-It picks the best features from the underlying concepts to build a smarter and a workable, integrated framework.
+It picks the best features from the underlying concepts to build a more innovative, workable, integrated framework.

-The four values and twelve principles of the Agile Manifesto have served as a guide for software developers for a long time now.
+The four values and twelve principles of the Agile Manifesto have been a guide for software developers for a long time.
 It was initially introduced to “undo the damages that the waterfall had done.”